nedbat/cog/docs/index.rst

     <what when='20211119T104100'>Version 3.3.0</what>
     </history>

-Cog is a file generation tool.
-It lets you use pieces of Python code as generators in your source files to generate whatever text you need.
+Cog is a content generation tool.
+It lets you use small bits of Python code in otherwise static files to generate whatever text you need.

-This page describes version 3.4.1, released March 7, 2024.
+This page describes version 3.5.0, released June 5, 2025.

 What does it do?